NicolasWinsten/model-contention/README.md

 Note: you will need root access to make use of this repo (I do these steps as root on octomore)

+### verify Python version
+I used Python 3.10.6 on octomore.
+Verify with `python3 --version`.

 ### enabling hugepages
 To enable hugepages, we make changes to the grub file: